MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/07-Ex2-3-use-self-service-agent.md

 Perform the following steps to complete this task:

 1. The **HR Self-Service Assistant** agent should still be open from the prior task.
-If not, then select the agent on the **Microsoft 365 Copilot** home page.
+If it isn't, select the agent in **Microsoft Copilot**.

 2. Start a conversation with your HR Self-Service Assistant.
 Ask questions about the following topics related to relocation, such as: